Glossary

 Safety Harness Inspections With ToolSense

-To get regular reminders about inspections and not lose track of time, it’s best to use equipment management software like ToolSense offers.
-Staying ahead of the requirements and quality control for safety inspections without proper tools takes plenty of time and effort.
-Flexible rules, pre-configured and custom inspections and powerful automations ensure a flawless operation of your assets and reduce costs.
+To get regular reminders about inspections and stay on top of due dates, equipment management software like ToolSense is the practical answer.
+Keeping pace with inspection requirements and quality control by hand eats up time and effort.
+Flexible rules, pre-configured and custom inspections, and powerful automations keep assets running and bring costs down.

-In the ToolSense equipment inspection software, we have all kinds of safety inspections—like ladder checks, LOLER checks and more—pre-configured.
-Additionally, you can easily build your own safety inspections with our custom form editor.
-Our safety harness inspection software also allows you to report on equipment with impending recertification requirements to allocate inspections to engineers.
+The ToolSense equipment inspection software ships with all kinds of safety inspections pre-configured — ladder checks, LOLER checks, and more.
+You can also build your own with our custom form editor.
+Our safety harness inspection software lets you report on equipment approaching recertification and assign those inspections to engineers.

 How ToolSense Improves Your Equipment Safety Inspections